13 Beginners Painting Mistakes Made You Want to Avoid

 They'll sell you thousands of greens.
 Veronese green and emerald green and cadmium green and any sort of green you like; but that particular green, never.— Pablo Picasso

 Mistake 6.
 Using Greens Straight Out of a Tube

-The variety and intensity of greens that occur in nature are quite amazing, and they're impossible to match using only greens that come in a tube—no matter how many you have.
+The variety and intensity of greens that occur in nature are quite amazing, and they're impossible to match using only greens that come pre-mixed in a tube—no matter how many you have.

 To avoid those problems, expand the range of 'ready-made' greens by mixing them into other colors.

 - Adding red makes green duller.

 Mistake 7.
 Not Learning How to Mix Your Own Greens